sameghosts/react-stopwatch/README.md

 ## Steps to Take

-1. Add a `constructor` method and initialize state with a `counter` property to track the incrementing time.
+1. Initialize state with a `counter` property to track the incrementing time.
 (You may need additional state properties later on)

 2. Create a `handleStart` method that calls setInterval() and updates `counter` every second.
 (Make sure to use `setState` to update)